mattssondavid/newsy/README.md

 `application/javascript                          js mjs`

 Correcting the mime types available will fix the error in Chrome: ```Failed to load module script: The server responded with a non-JavaScript MIME type of "".
 Strict MIME type checking is enforced for module scripts per HTML spec.```

+One easy fix to update the mime types is to use the `AddType` command in the .htaccess-file.
+This can easily be done by executing `docker exec -ti $(docker ps -a | grep wordpress | awk '{print $1}') bash -c "/bin/echo 'AddType application/javascript .js .mjs' >> /var/www/html/.htaccess"`